Share this page

-Schartau: Currently, there is hardly a more polarising term.
+Schartau: Currently, there is hardly a more polarizing term.
 Some associate it with a new, relaxed form of working, with post-it notes, and bean bags.
 Others are tired of even hearing the word and are confused or frustrated because no one can tell them what to do – except that everything has to be different.
-One common misconception is that today everyone has to work an agile way.
+One common misconception is that today everyone has to work agile.

 "Constantly integrating new information into processes is an essential agile feature."